Tutorial: Reporting on automatic user account provisioning

 - The last time the synchronization was run.
 Synchronizations typically occur every 20-40 minutes, after an initial synchronization has completed.

 - Whether or not an initial synchronization has been completed.

 - Whether or not the provisioning process has been placed in quarantine, and what the reason for the quarantine status is (for example, failure to communicate with target system due to invalid admin credentials).

 The provisioning summary report should be the first place admins look to check on the operational health of the provisioning job.

 All activities performed by the provisioning service are recorded in the Azure AD audit logs, which can be viewed in the Audit logs tab under the Account Provisioning category.
 Logged activity event types include:

-Process escrow events - Process escrows occur when the provisioning service encounters a failure while attempting an operation, and begins to retry the operation on a back-off interval of time.
-An "escrow" event is recorded each time a provisioning operation was retired.
+- Process escrow events - Process escrows occur when the provisioning service encounters a failure while attempting an operation, and begins to retry the operation on a back-off interval of time.
+An "escrow" event is recorded each time a provisioning operation was retried.